RENCI/apsviz-timeseriesdb/README.md

 # apsviz-timeseriesdb
 This repository contains the software for creating a Django Rest Framework application that serves gauge observation data from postgresql/timescaledb/postgis database.

-# Development
+# Installation

 ## Build docker images and containers for the backend

 After downloading or cloning the repository, change your directory to the project root directory:

+### Create .env and .env.db files

 cd apsviz-timeseriesdb

-In the project root directory create a file named .env.dev and add the following information to it:
+In the project root directory create a file named .env and add the following information to it:

 DEBUG=1
 SECRET_KEY=change_me